A Sovereign Microsoft Fabric Alternative

 The same ontology grounds AI agents for accurate, explainable answers — beyond dashboards and Copilot over BI models.

-Scrydon is a sovereign alternative to Microsoft Fabric: an ontology based data platform with a first-class, organisation-wide business ontology rather than per-dataset Power BI semantic models.
-Unlike Fabric, which is delivered as Azure-only SaaS on OneLake, Scrydon runs inside your own perimeter on open table formats, European-native, from air-gapped on-premises to cloud — so your semantics, data, and deployment are not tied to the Microsoft ecosystem.
+Scrydon is a sovereign alternative to Microsoft Fabric: a first-class, organisation-wide business ontology you run inside your own perimeter.
+Fabric now offers its own ontology (Fabric IQ), but it is delivered as Azure-only SaaS on OneLake; Scrydon runs on open table formats inside your own perimeter, European-native, from air-gapped on-premises to cloud — so your semantics, data, and deployment are not tied to the Microsoft cloud.

-Microsoft Fabric unifies analytics well for Microsoft-centric teams, but its semantics live in Power BI semantic models scoped per dataset, and the whole suite is Azure-only SaaS on OneLake.
+Microsoft Fabric unifies analytics well for Microsoft-centric teams, and whether you use Power BI semantic models or its newer Fabric IQ ontology, the whole suite runs as Azure-only SaaS on OneLake.
 That ties your data, your modelling, and your residency to a single hyperscaler.
-Scrydon takes a different path: one first-class business ontology across the organisation, on open formats inside your own perimeter, European-native — so meaning is shared rather than fragmented per report, and sovereignty does not depend on Azure.
+Scrydon takes a different path: one first-class business ontology you run inside your own perimeter, on open formats, European-native — so your semantics and sovereignty do not depend on Azure.

 Microsoft Fabric Alternative in the Scrydon platform